rjtj2007/32-budget-tracker-continued/lab-ryan/README.md

-# Lab 31 React/Redux Budget Trcker
+# Lab 32 Budget Trcker Combine Reducers

 ## Created by Ryan Johnson
-### Collaborators Amber Kim, Alicia Lycan

 ##  Descriptsion
-This application creates a simple budget tracker that is able to create, update and destroy individual budget items.
+This application creates a simple budget tracker that is able to create, update and destroy individual budget items for both category and budget related items.

 ## Technologies
 * JavaScript
 * ReactJS
+* React Router
+* NodeJS
 * Redux
 * Webpack
 * SASS
-* npm libraries

 ## How to Use
 * clone the repo to your local directory